gerteck/gerteck/README.md

 - 🔭 I’m currently working on Orbital & University coursework~
 - ⭐ Ask me about anything!
 Past Modules, Projects, Scuba diving! 🤿

-📫 How to reach me: Drop me an email! changerteck@gmail.com
+📫 How to reach me: Drop me an email! @ changerteck@gmail.com or @ changerteck@u.nus.edu

 <!--
 **gerteck/gerteck** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.